ShatteredHorizon/weedhack-login-mod/README.md

 Minecraft version: 1.X.X (Replace with the correct Minecraft version)

-Forge: [Forge Version]
+Fabric:

-Java 8 or later
+Java 21 or later

 Steps